-Drivers: The quarterly variability of the in the community/personal recognizance performance data and "reports sent" completion trend are attributed to directing resources to Trueblood cases as the number one completion priority.
-The established constitutional rights stemming from the Trueblood Court Order and negotiated Contempt Settlement Agreement demands that DSHS focus resources and our efforts to mitigate, as much as possible, the impacts of these constitutional violations and related fines for jail-based evaluations.
-Additionally, impacts from the Delta and Omicron variants made it more challenging to schedule PR evaluations in the community leading to the much lengthier PR wait lists being experienced.
-Although some positive progress occurred in Q3, staff vacancies and wider systemic challenges in health care staffing remain persistent challenges impacting performance.
-See the Actions Taken section of this report for steps the department is taking to improve our performance.
+Drivers: The quarterly variability for the "in the community" performance data and reports sent completion trend are attributed to directing resources to Trueblood cases as the number one completion priority.
+The established constitutional rights stemming from the Trueblood Court Order and negotiated Contempt Settlement Agreement demands that DSHS focus most resources and our efforts to mitigate, as much as possible, the impacts of these constitutional violations and related fines for jail-based evaluations.
+As Q1 progressed, impacts from COVID-19 lessened moving from pandemic to endemic while other seasonal illnesses contributed to some scheduling limitations.
+However, the PR evaluation team was able to host two multi-county competency evaluation day events near the end of Q1, which allowed the evaluators to bring together concentrated resources and complete a larger number of cases quickly.
+These types of events and the post-pandemic environment have led to positive progress in reducing the wait list for PR cases.
+However, staffing levels and wider systemic challenges in health care staffing remain persistent challenges impacting performance.
+See the Actions Taken section of this report for steps the department is engaged in seeking to improve our performance.